Master Your Mind: Why a 'Latticework' of 52 Mental Models is Your Secret Weapon

 - 32. The Dunning-Kruger Effect: Understanding why those with the least competence often possess the most unearned confidence.

-- 33. The Halo Effect: Stopping a single positive trait (like beauty or a good logo) from blindly coloring your judgment of unrelated characteristics.
+- 33. The Halo Effect: Stopping a single positive trait from blindly coloring your judgment of unrelated characteristics.

 - 34. Cognitive Dissonance: Observing the mental gymnastics the brain performs to protect the ego when actions do not match identity.